 Chest Freezer Description

 Most chest freezers are rectangular-shaped, although some compact models are cube-shaped.
-Size capacities for chest freezers range between 10 and 25 cubic feet.
+According to CNET, size capacities for chest freezers range between 5 and 18 cubic feet.
 They usually have drawers that move back and forth on rails, and some styles include shelves and baskets that can be configured to hold different sizes and shapes of packaged food.

 Upright Freezer Features